MarxFoods.com All Prices Include Shipping!

 Like most game meats, ruby-red kangaroo meat is low in fat (~2%) and cholesterol and high in protein.
 Roo meat is also naturally high in CLA (conjugated linoleic acid) which is believed to have health benefits.

 Store the individually wrapped sections in your freezer until you're ready to use them, then thaw as many packages as you need.
-For thawing tips, please read Safely Defrosting Frozen Food for Maximum Flavor.

 Cook kangaroo muscles whole, sliced, or cut into cubes for use as stew meat.
 Kangaroo leg meat is best roasted, braised, or stewed.